 Those who can’t afford the fees might be able to have them waived.
 Ask for a form called the “Statement of Inability to Afford Payment of Court Costs.”

 How much does an online divorce in TX cost?

-If you are looking for a cheap divorce in Texas, you might use a service like Complete Case or Rocket Lawyer, you might pay as little as $299 plus related costs like notarization and registered copies.
+If you are looking for a cheap divorce in Texas, you might use a service like 3 Step Divorce or Rocket Lawyer, you might pay as little as $299 plus related costs like notarization and registered copies.
 By comparison, using a lawyer for an uncontested divorce could run anywhere from $1,000 to $5,000; a contested divorce could cost $15,000.

 RocketLawyer has an attorney directory if you’re seeking a family or divorce attorney in your area.